flypipe/flypipe/docs/relationships.md

 how the outputs of different nodes are related to each other.

 Documenting these relationships helps your team better understand how nodes interact, making it easier to work with materialized tables.
-Additionally, these relationships facilitate the generation of `Entity-Relationship Diagrams (ERDs) <../notebooks/miscellaneous/build-erd.ipynb>`_.
+Additionally, these relationships facilitate the generation of [Entity-Relationship Diagrams (ERDs)](notebooks/miscellaneous/build-erd.ipynb).

 **Advantages of Having ERD Diagrams Available for the Team**